Consultations at the clinic are by appointment only.

 Childhood Immunisations are typically provided by our Practice Nurse after consultation with your doctor.
 The Immunisation record is automatically sent electronically to the Australian Childhood Immunisation Register

-In some situations a doctor may make other arrangements for communicating results.
-Please discuss with your doctor exactly how and when he/she intends to make contact when referring you for tests.
+Please discuss with your doctor exactly how and when he/she intends to communicate your results when referring you for tests.